Dr Maria Kapsali

 I studied Theatre and Performance in Greece and continued my studies in the UK with an MA in Physical Theatre at Royal Holloway, University of London.
 During and after the completion of my MA I trained in a number of psychophysical disciplines, such as Body Mind Centering with Linda Hartley, Feldenkrais with Richard Cave, and Iyengar Yoga with Silvia Prescott.
 In 2002 I completed a two year course in contemporary dance and in 2007 I qualified as an Iyengar Yoga teacher.

-As I was interested to explore the relationship between my physical training and theatre studies further, in 2007 I embarked on a fully funded PhD in Performance Practice at the University of Exeter.
+As I was interested to explore the relationship between my physical training and performance further, in 2007 I embarked on a fully funded PhD in Performance Practice at the University of Exeter.
 My PhD thesis both examined the use of yoga by key theatre practitioners and practically experimented with ways in which yoga can be used towards pre-performative as well as performative purposes.

 Shortly after the completion of my PhD, I joined the University of Leeds in January 2013 as a Lecturer in Physical Performance.
-Alongside my teaching in under- and postgraduate modules, I have recently published a co-authored DVD-Booklet on Yoga and Actor Training (Routledge 2015) and I have guest edited a special issue of Theatre Dance and Performance Training entitled Training, Politics and Ideology (July 2014).
+Alongside my teaching in under- and postgraduate modules, I published a co-authored DVD-Booklet on Yoga and Actor Training (Routledge 2015) and guest edited a special issue of Theatre Dance and Performance Training entitled Training, Politics and Ideology (July 2014).
 Links to the issue can be found in the links section.

 - 20th and 21st c performer training regimes, processes and practitioners, in particular the use of psychophysical disciplines.